 Patti P. about 5 years ago from Kent, Ohio

 Jakie Robinson has changed how people look at the game today.
 Robinson took all of the criticism and the racism and put it all behind him.
 He was just proving to everyone that a single person regardless of color can play as good or even better then the whites.
 If it wasn't for Jakie you would never heard of Alex Rodruguiez, David Ortiz, Albert Pujols etc. Jakie Robinson is a hero in everyone eyes and will always be an inspiration.

-almost 5 years ago from
+about 5 years ago from

 The billboards and messages are fantastic!
 This was the first one I saw on the road coming home from Boston.
 Then saw the Preparation one.
 Fantastic idea especially for our young people to see and hopefully "pass it on"!!

 Helen B. about 5 years ago from Drexel Hill, PA

 Jackie Robinson has inspired many people and baseball players around the world, that why Jackie Robinson is one of my favorite player all times.

 Hernaldo M. about 5 years ago from Jefferson City, MO